gapolinario/verbkonjugationen-auf-deutsch/README.md

-This program reads an incomplete CSV table of conjugated verbs in German and fills it in with entries that are easily computed (all the past and future forms).
+This program reads an incomplete CSV table of conjugated verbs in German and fills it in with entries that are easily computed (past and future forms, except Präteritum).

 If a required entry is missing, an assertion error is thrown.